TL;DR

 1Developer Debugging a Complex Issue

-Interactive debugging requires real-time exploration, hypothesis testing, and iterative investigation—Claude Code's interactive model excels here.
+Interactive debugging requires real-time exploration, hypothesis testing, and iterative investigation—Claude Code's interactive model and 1M token context window excel here.

 3Developer Exploring an Unfamiliar Codebase

-Claude's 200K context and interactive Q&A make it the best tool for codebase exploration.
+Claude's 1M token context window and interactive Q&A make it the best tool for codebase exploration and understanding large monorepos.

 4Solo Developer Needing Test Coverage